tsupinie/gridradpy/README.md

 ```

 ### Usage
+The download script can download a bunch of data files in a given time interval with one script invocation.
 To use the download script:
 ```
 usage: download_gridrad [-h] --email EMAIL --dt-start DT_START --dt-end DT_END [--td-step TD_STEP] [--out-path OUT_PATH] [--force-download]